-- Chemical feed and storage systems - The carbon dioxide feed system, including refrigerated storage tanks and solution feeder panels, appeared to be in good condition.
-Pumps were exposed and in fair condition, with corrosion still evident around the pump bases and motors. - The ferric chloride feed and storage system was in good condition.
+Chemical feed and storage systems

+- The carbon dioxide feed system, including refrigerated storage tanks and solution feeder panels, appeared to be in good condition.
+Pumps were exposed and in fair condition, with corrosion still evident around the pump bases and motors.
+At the time of inspection, the carbon dioxide system was undergoing preventative maintenance. - The ferric chloride feed and storage system was in good condition.
 Metering pumps were functional.
 The piping was in good condition.
-At the time of the inspection, the system is scheduled for replacement. - The dry polymer make-down and feed systems were in good overall condition.
+At the time of inspection, the system continued to be scheduled for replacement.
+This replacement includes the three metering pumps. - The dry polymer make-down and feed systems were in good overall condition.
 Make-down and dilution units appeared to be functional.
 Metering pumps were in good condition.
-At the time of the inspection, Metering Pump No. 4 was offline due to rehabilitation.
-Units are underutilized as not much polymer is needed for this treatment process. - Lime slakers 1 and 2 were in excellent condition.
+At the time of inspection, Metering Pump No. 4 rehabilitation was complete and is back in service.
+Units are underutilized as not much polymer is needed for this treatment process.
+Although the system consists of four pumps, only one pump is used at a time. - Lime Slakers 1 and 2 were in excellent condition.
+The pumps on Lime Slaker No. 2 were recently replaced.
 The feed systems appeared to be in good condition.
 The lime silo, vibrator, rotary valve, and dosing unit were in good condition.
-Slakers were functional. - The fluoride feed and storage systems were recently replaced and repaired and were in good overall condition.
-Bulk and day storage tanks appeared intact and functional.
-Metering pumps were functional.
-Electrical and mechanical equipment appeared to be functional.
-At the time of the inspection, the system was scheduled for replacement. - The sodium hypochlorite feed and storage system appeared to be in good condition.
-Storage tanks were in good condition.
+Slakers were functional.
+At the time of inspection, both Lime Slakers No. 1 and No. 2 were online and operating. - The fluoride feed and storage systems were recently replaced and repaired and were in good overall condition.
+The day storage tanks appeared to be intact and functional.
+The metering pumps and the transfer pumps were functional, one of the transfer pumps was out of service due to repairs.
+Electrical and mechanical equipment appeared to be functional at the time of inspection.
+The system is still scheduled for replacement. - The sodium hypochlorite feed and storage system appeared to be in good condition.
 Containment area flooring was in good condition.
 Metering pumps and transfer pumps were in good condition.
-Bulk Tank No. 5 recently replaced and is in excellent condition.
-At the time of the inspection, Day Tank No. 2 was out of service due to leaks. - The sodium hydroxide system has never been placed into service and at the time of the inspection, it is not anticipated to be put into service within the foreseeable future. - The gaseous ammonia system is in good overall condition.
+All six bulk tanks are in good condition.
+At the time of inspection, Day Tank No. 2 was out of service due to leaks and Day Tank No.1 was online and in service. - The sodium hydroxide system has never been placed into service and at the time of inspection, it is not anticipated to be put into service within the near future. - The gaseous ammonia system is in good overall condition.
 Ammoniators and bulk storage tanks were in good condition.
-Control panels are in excellent condition and underwent recent rehabilitation. - The diesel fuel storage system is in good condition.
-Bulk storage tanks were in very good condition. - The containment area for the chemical tanks was under construction at the time of inspection.
-Construction, including new piping, new valves, and repair to concrete, is scheduled to be completed before the end of 2023. - Backup generators and associated equipment appeared to be in good overall condition.
-Recent repairs completed. - A brand new 5 MG ground storage tank was recently construction and was in service.
-The 5year visual inspection of the County's ground storage tanks was completed in August 2018; this also includes the two clearwells at WTP 2A. - The backwash tank was generally in good condition.
+The four ammoniators appeared to be in good condition.
+Control panels are in excellent condition. - The diesel fuel storage system is in good condition.
+Bulk storage tanks were in very good condition. - The containment area for the chemical tanks is completed construction.
+Construction, including new piping, new valves, and repair to concrete and appears to be in excellent condition.

+- Backup generators and associated equipment appeared to be in good overall condition. - The two 5 MG ground storage tanks are in service and in good condition.
+Tank No. 2 is the new tank and in excellent condition.
+Tank No. 1 is the existing tank, the exterior paint is in poor condition.

-Plant modifications performed in FY 2023 (at the time of this report) were:
+Plant modifications performed in FY 2024 (at the time of this report) were: